sultana0423/Front-End-Challenges/README.md

 12 - Hamburger Menu

 We want to see your most creative hamburger menu.
 If you're looking to test your animation skills, transition the hamburger menu into something else on hover/click!

+13- Centering Divs and Content with CSS Grid and Flex

+Center four divs, each with a verying amount of content - and center the content of these divs.
+Keep all divs the same height.